Who Is Vin Diesel?

 Diesel continued to act in theatrical productions throughout his adolescence.
 During his teen years, he also took up another occupation—club bouncer.
 This job helped him develop a toughness that he has carried through many of his film performances.
 As he explained to Men's Fitness, "I must have been in more than 500 fights.
 I fought every night, and I bounced for nine or 10 years.
 And these weren't pretty fights."

 Showing his talent for serious dramatic fare, Diesel joined Ben Affleck and Giovanni Ribisi as a crooked stockbroker in Boiler Room (2000).
-He soon helped launch one of the era's most popular action franchises with 2001's The Fast and the Furious.
+But he soon became better known for helping to launch one of the era's most popular action franchises in 2001 with The Fast and the Furious.
 In the film, Diesel played notorious street racer Dominic Toretto, who is investigated by an undercover cop (Paul Walker).
 His status as a star in the action genre was further cemented by Diesel's leading role in XXX (2002).

 Diesel later sought to broaden his image, taking on the 2005 comedy The Pacifier.
 For 2006's Find Me Guilty, he let his famous fit physique go to play a mobster who defends himself at trial.
-But Diesel was soon back to his popular tough guy persona with later installments of the Fast and Furious franchise, including Fast & Furious (2009), Fast Five (2011), Fast & Furious 6 (2013) and Furious 7 (2015).
-The latest movie in the series, however, was marred by tragedy.
-His friend and co-star Walker died in a car accident before filming was complete.
+But Diesel was soon back to his popular tough guy persona with later installments of the Fast and Furious franchise, including Fast & Furious (2009), Fast Five (2011), Fast & Furious 6 (2013) and Furious 7 (2015), the last of which was marred by Walker's death in a car accident before filming was complete.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!